JDIS/write-ups/nuitduhack/invest/README.md

 ## Key Extraction
-The result from the first team is the glorious [`convert_key.py`](convert_key.py) script (Python 2).
+The first team came up with the glorious [`convert_key.py`](convert_key.py) script (Python 2).

 Running it gives us the following: